 - Book an assessment: If you run a clinic, you can book a demo of the Nu Tatouage Plus in our Coventry showroom.

-- Plan your fade: Decide on partial lightening or total clearance with your specialist.
+- Plan your fade: Decide whether partial lightening or full clearance makes more sense with your specialist.
 Read our guide on how laser tattoo removal works and see realistic results in tattoo removal effectiveness.

 - Protect comfort: Clinics can add chilled air cooling such as the Cryo 6 and use proper safety goggles.